logo image

 1604 - Edzell Castle Gardens were designed with symbols of England, Scotland and Ireland, after James VI gained the English throne after the death of his cousin, Elizabeth I.

-1610 - Sir David died in debt due to the cost of building of the gardens and extending the castle.
+1610 - Sir David died in debt due to the cost of building of the Gardens and extending the Castle.

 1651 - during the English Civil War, forces of Oliver Cromwell took control of Edzell Castle for about one month.
 Many Scots had supported the Royals during the conflict, resulting in the Parliamentarians led by Cromwell invading Scotland.